Implant Retained Dentures

 Dental Implant Retained Dentures in Lakewood WA

 Usually, when you lose a tooth, it is best for your oral health to have it replaced.
 Missing teeth can affect your “bite” as well as your ability to speak and chew.
 Their loss can increase the burden on your remaining teeth and can cause muscle pain in your jaws and headaches.
 And of course, losing a tooth can affect your appearance.
-Call Lakewood Office Phone Number 253-752-1320 today to schedule your denture consultation at Olympic Dental & Denture Center.
+Call Olympic Dental and Denture Phone Number 253-752-1320 today to schedule your denture consultation at Olympic Dental & Denture Center.

 The following information reviews replacing missing teeth with an implant retained denture.

 The first option is to have two implants placed in your lower jaw and a denture made that snaps onto these implants.
 This option allows your lower denture to be more stable while chewing than without implants.
 This is a viable option if your jaw’s support ridge is big enough.
 There will still be movement of your lower denture, however, and you can still get sore spots if any food particles, especially seeds, are caught under it.
 As with all removable replacement teeth, you will still need periodic appointments for denture adjustment.